zaktech96/aipodcast-newsletter/README.md

 ## ToDos

+- Recommend that they use feature flags for everything
 - Update landing page to be more unique (and less like Rasmic's NextJS Starter Kit)
 - Use Jotai or Zustand for state management client-side
 - Worth Implementing?: stronger security rules with ArcJet (Bot detection, Rate limiting, Data Redaction, Email Validation, Application-level DDoS protection, etc.) - https://docs.arcjet.com/get-started?f=next-js